reshamas/reshamas.github.io/_posts/2000-11-22-my-favorite-women-in-tech-organizations.md

 </p>

 ## Background
 In October 2018, I was invited to the Google [Women Techmakers Leads Summit](https://events.withgoogle.com/women-techmakers-leads-summit/).
 Attendance for the summit was by invitation to GDG (Google Developers Group) organizers and some tech community group leaders.
 I am an organizer for the NYC chapters of Women in Machine Learning and Data Science (WiMLDS) and PyLadies.
 I was curious to learn which of my favorite women-in-tech organizations were represented.
-This prompted me to conduct further research on some of the most impactful and active women's organizations, in my opinion.
+This prompted me to conduct further research on some of the most impactful and active women's meetup groups, in my opinion.
 Luckily for me, all 6 of them have a chapter in NYC.

+## Membership by Women-in-Tech Group

 <iframe width="750" height="500" src="https://datastudio.google.com/embed/reporting/1GRHGgx6VnbmSbOWCbrLbzsZKys_-JmwY/page/qzrc" frameborder="0" style="border:0" allowfullscreen></iframe>

-## Membership Percentages
 We can see from the pie chart that Women Who Code has the greatest percentage of members at an impressive 45%.
 Girl Develop It comes in second at 30%.
 The remaining 25% is comprised of the 4 groups:
 - PyLadies:  ~10%
 - R-Ladies:  8%